CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseDependency.md

 ```

 ### -Version
-The string field to hold the value
+The string field to hold the value.

 ```yaml
 Type: string